-3. Enter 9 # # h, then press (beep).
-Then program the outside phone number as a long distance number (section 3.2.12) using the area code reference number used to program 9 as one of the alternate area codes.
+3. Enter market for the program the outside phone number as a long distance number as a long d

+(section 3.2.12) using the area code reference number used to program 9 as one of the alternate area codes.